 FreeDV is unique as it uses 100% Open Source Software, including the speech codec.
 No secrets, nothing proprietary!
 FreeDV represents a path for 21st-century Amateur Radio where Hams are free to experiment and innovate rather than a future locked into a single manufacturer’s closed technology.

-Controlled testing suggests FreeDV is comparable to and, in some cases, works better than SSB on low SNR channels.
+Controlled testing suggests our flagship RADE technology compares favorably to SSB on high and low SNR channels.

 Here is what you need